 Thirty Years of the Business Ethics Center (2023)

 On February 7, 2023 I gave a lecture on “Materialist versus Spiritual Value Orientation and its Consequences for Wellbeing and Sustainability” for an international workshop on Spirituality in Management and Society organized by the Indian Institute of Technology (BHU), Varanasi.
 In my lecture I emphasized that the materialist value orientation is dangerous because it gives priority to values such as money, possessions, sensual pleasure and status.
-I argued that wellbeing and sustainability requires taking a more holistic, non-materialist approach to life, which implies nurturing nature, art, community, and spirituality.
+I argued that wellbeing and sustainability requires taking a more holistic, non-materialist approach to life, which implies nurturing the arts, community, and spirituality.

 Indian Institute of Technology (BHU), Varanasi